-Stauffer Professor since 2021.
+Stauffer Lecturer from 2021.

-Concertmaster Artist Diploma
+Concertmaster Artist Diploma - Violin

 This unique course offers the opportunity to study with ten concertmasters from leading European orchestras.
 Students will meet one Professor per month, deepening their study of the orchestral and solo repertoire, going on to develop the qualities essential to fill the role of concertmaster, thus coming into contact with the best professionals in the international music community.